nol13/fuzzball.js/README.md

 Not all scoring options are available if using the difflib calculation. (i.e. useCollator, wildcards)

-### Lite Bundles
+### Lite Versions

-Also available are the __fuzzball_lite__ and __fuzzball_ultra_lite__ bundles if you need a smaller file size.
+Also available are the __fuzzball_lite__ and __fuzzball_ultra_lite__ versions if you need a smaller file size.
 These are located in fuzzbal/lite and fuzzball/ultra_lite.
-The full version has been reworked to only pull in the needed parts from difflib, so the difference between it and lite isn't quite as much as before.
+The full version has been reworked to only pull in the needed parts from difflib though, so the difference between it and lite isn't quite as much as before.

 The lite version doesn't include the partial ratio functions, and only has limited wildcard support.
 The ultra_lite version doesn't include those and also leaves out support for collation or correct astral symbols handling, the extract functions are not as optimized for large datasets, and it's alphanumeric check will strip out all non-ascii characters.

-The full, lite and ultra_lite flavors currently weight in at a compressed 28kB, 20kB, and 8kB, respectively.
+The full, lite and ultra_lite bundles currently weight in at a compressed 28kB, 20kB, and 8kB, respectively.

 ### Credits